theforeman/puppet-pulpcore/README.md

 Supported operating systems are listed in `metadata.json` but individual releases can divert from that.
 For example, if Pulpcore x.y drops EL7, it will still be listed in metadata.json until all versions supported by the module have dropped it.
 Similarly, if x.z adds support for EL9, it'll be listed in `metadata.json` and all versions that don't support EL9 will have a note.

-### Pulpcore 3.7
+### Pulpcore 3.9

 Recommended version.

-### Pulpcore 3.6

-Due to the use of libexec wrappers, at least python3-pulpcore 3.6.3-2 must be installed.
+At least version 3.9.1 should be used.

 ## Installation layout